bounswe/bounswe2024group5/doc/acceptance-criteria.md

 ## Domain-specific features (e.g. why they're specific, how they're implemented)

 Here, we list 4 domain-specific points we implement.
-We implemented the first 3 points and plan to implement the last one in the future.
+We implemented the first 3 points and plan to implement the last one in the future:
 - [x] Quiz creationg question type: has to follow structure
 - [x] Quiz creation word check
-- [x] Tag Constraint in the Forum posts
+- [x] Tag constraint in the Forum posts
 - [ ] Bad word detection in the Forum posts

 ### 1.

 ### 2.

-### 3. Forum Post Creation
+### 3. Tag Constraint in the Forum Post Creation

 Users are required to provide tags (at least one) when creating a forum post.
 These tags have to be valid English words that exist in our database.
 This contraint help us keep the forum posts connected to our domain, by linking each post to at least one English word.
 Though we cannot directly monitor what users write in their forum posts, the tag requirement restricts users from creating posts that are completly unrelated to the domain of language learning.